-Bank Reconciliations
+3) Bank Reconciliations

-3. Obtain a listing of entity bank accounts for the fiscal period from management and management's representation that the listing is complete.
+- A. Obtain a listing of entity bank accounts for the fiscal period from management and management's representation that the listing is complete.
 Ask management to identify the entity's main operating account.
 Select the entity's main operating account and randomly select 4 additional accounts (or all accounts if less than 5).
-Randomly select one month from the fiscal period, obtain and inspect the corresponding bank statement and reconciliation for each selected account, and observe that:

-a) Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated or electronically logged);
+Randomly select one month from the fiscal period, obtain and inspect the corresponding bank statement and reconciliation for each selected account, and observe that: - i.
+Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated or electronically logged);

-b) Bank reconciliations include evidence that a member of management/board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g., initialed and dated, electronically logged); and c) Management has documentation reflecting it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.
+ii.
+Bank reconciliations include written evidence that a member of management or a board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation within 1 month of the date the reconciliation was prepared (e.g., initialed and dated, electronically logged); and iii.
+Management has documentation reflecting it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.

-Collections (excluding electronic funds transfers)
+4) Collections (excluding electronic funds transfers)

-4. Obtain a listing of deposit sites for the fiscal period where deposits for cash/checks/money orders (cash) are prepared and management's representation that the listing is complete.
-Randomly select 5 deposit sites (or all deposit sites if less than 5).

-- 5. For each deposit site selected, obtain a listing of collection locations and management's representation that the listing is complete.
-Randomly select one collection location for each deposit site (i.e., 5 collection locations for 5 deposit sites), obtain and inspect written policies and procedures relating to employee job duties (if no written policies or procedures, inquire of employees about their job duties) at each collection location, and observe that job duties are properly segregated at each collection location such that: - a) Employees responsible for cash collections do not share cash drawers/registers.

-b) Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g., pre-numbered receipts) to the deposit.
+- A. Obtain a listing of deposit sites for the fiscal period where deposits for cash/checks/money orders (cash) are prepared and management's representation that the listing is complete.
+Randomly select 5 deposit sites (or all deposit sites if less than 5). - B. For each deposit site selected, obtain a listing of collection locations and management's representation that the listing is complete.
+Randomly select one collection location for each deposit site (e.g., 5 collection locations for 5 deposit sites), obtain and inspect written policies and procedures relating to employee job duties (if there are no written policies or procedures, then inquire of employees about their job duties) at each collection location, and observe that job duties are properly segregated at each collection location such that - Employees responsible for cash collections do not share cash drawers/registers; No exceptions were noted. - Each employee responsible for collecting cash is not also responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g., pre-numbered receipts) to the deposit;

-c) Each employee responsible for collecting cash is not responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit.

-d) The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or agency fund additions, are not responsible for collecting cash, unless another employee/official verifies the reconciliation.
+iii.
+Each employee responsible for collecting cash is not also responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit; and iv.
+The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or agency fund additions, is (are) not also responsible for collecting cash, unless another employee/official verifies the reconciliation.

-6. Obtain from management a copy of the bond or insurance policy for theft covering all employees who have access to cash.
-Observe the bond or insurance policy for theft was enforced during the fiscal period.
+C. Obtain from management a copy of the bond or insurance policy for theft covering all employees who have access to cash.
+Observe that the bond or insurance policy for theft was in force during the fiscal period.

-- 7. Randomly select two deposit dates for each of the 5 bank accounts selected for procedure #3 under "Bank Reconciliations" above (select the next deposit date chronologically if no deposits were made on the dates randomly selected and randomly select a deposit if multiple deposits are made on the same day).
-Alternately, the practitioner may use a source document other than bank statements when selecting the deposit dates for testing, such as a cash collection log, daily revenue report, receipt book, etc. Obtain supporting documentation for each of the 10 deposits and: - a) Observe that receipts are sequentially pre-numbered.
+- D. Randomly select two deposit dates for each of the 5 bank accounts selected for Bank Reconciliations procedure #3A (select the next deposit date chronologically if no deposits were made on the dates randomly selected and randomly select a deposit if multiple deposits are made on the same day).
+Alternatively, the practitioner may use a source document other than bank statements when selecting the deposit dates for testing, such as a cash collection log, daily revenue report, receipt book, etc. Obtain supporting documentation for each of the 10 deposits and: - i.
+Observe that receipts are sequentially pre-numbered.

-b) Trace sequentially pre-numbered receipts, system reports, and other related collection documentation to the deposit slip.
+ii.
+Trace sequentially pre-numbered receipts, system reports, and other related collection documentation to the deposit slip.